btror/btror/README.md

 ### Hi There!

 My name is Brandon.
 I graduated from UNC-Charlotte with a BS in computer science and minor in mathematics Dec, 2021.
-When I finish I will pursue a MS in computer science.
+I will pursue a MS in computer science Fall, 2022.

 ### Programming Languages